-A set of age-appropriate guidelines is shared with the boys at the start of the year through RSHE and ICT lessons.
-Teachers spend time familiarising the boys with the expectations of the school with regard to their behaviour surrounding use of the computers and ICT equipment at school and inform them of our school responsibility in providing them with safe and considered Internet access.
+A set of age-appropriate guidelines is shared with the pupils at the start of the year through RSHE and Computing lessons.
+Teachers spend time familiarising the pupils with the expectations of the school with regard to their behaviour surrounding use of the computers and ICT equipment at school and inform them of our school responsibility in providing them with safe and considered Internet access.
 This is reviewed through the Computing curriculum on a regular basis.
-Posters reflecting these guidelines are also on display in the ICT room and in form rooms as a constant, visual, reminder.
+Posters reflecting these guidelines are also on display in the Computing room and in form rooms as a constant, visual, reminder.
+Pupils are also warned about the dangers of online hoaxes and challenges.

-It is made explicitly clear to the boys that they can talk to any trusted adult in school if they feel unsafe, in any way, online.
+It is made explicitly clear to the pupils that they can talk to any trusted adult in school if they feel unsafe, in any way, online.
 The Headmistress scrutinises all internet use each half term through a report produced by the school's system's manager.
-It is also made very clear to the boys that consequences in line with the school's Rewards & Sanctions Policy may follow, just as they would for other misdemeanours, if these guidelines are not adhered to.
+It is also made very clear to the pupils that consequences in line with the school's Rewards & Sanctions Policy may follow, just as they would for other misdemeanours, if these guidelines are not adhered to.

 In today's society, children, young people and adults interact with technologies such as mobile phones, games consoles and the Internet on a daily basis and experience a wide range of opportunities, attitudes and situations.
 The exchange of ideas, social interaction and learning opportunities involved are greatly beneficial to all, but can occasionally place children, young people and adults in danger.
-It is our intention at Solefield that a solid understanding of the need and importance of internet safety is given to all the boys whatever their age.
-Appropriate restrictions are placed on Internet browsing and boys have school email addresses.
+It is our intention at Solefield that a solid understanding of the need and importance of internet safety is given to all the pupils whatever their age.
+Appropriate restrictions are placed on Internet browsing and pupils have school email addresses.
 These email addresses can only send and receive school emails.
 We also invite outside speakers to reinforce our teaching at school as to the importance of being safe, at all times, online.